opentoken-io/opentoken/doc/encryption.md

 The structure for the primary and secondary encryption layers are identical, so they will not be discussed individually.

-All of the algorithms and hashes must be defined in the `ciphers-and-hashes.js` file.
+All the algorithms and hashes must be defined in the `ciphers-and-hashes.js` file.
 Look there if you want to know what values are supported.

 * `cipher.algorithm` - [cipher] Encryption algorithm.
 * `cipher.digest` - [hash] The hashing digest used for secure key generation.